-- By signing a new proxy card and submitting it as instructed above. - If your shares are held in street name, by re-voting by Internet or by telephone as instructed above.
-Only your latest Internet or telephone vote will be counted. - By notifying Synta's Secretary in writing before the annual meeting that you have revoked your proxy.
-OR - By attending the meeting in person and voting in person.
+- by signing a new proxy card and submitting it as instructed above; - by re-voting by Internet or by telephone as instructed above (only your latest Internet or telephone vote will be counted); - by notifying Synta's Secretary in writing before the annual meeting that you have revoked your proxy; or - by attending the meeting in person and voting in person.
 Attending the meeting in person will not in and of itself revoke a previously submitted proxy unless you specifically request it.